Physician Assistant Studies Hybrid Program (MS) Highlights

 This course introduces the student to the basic interviewing, history taking and documentation skills which will include the chief complaint, history of present illness, past medical, surgical, social, allergy and family history, review of systems and medications.
 Students will learn the clinical significance of the physical examination, the components of the complete physical exam and will be able to perform these examination techniques.
 Topics in this course will include: a general overview of history taking and physical examination; clinical reasoning; documentation; interviewing skills; the general survey; skin; the head and neck; the lungs; and the abdomen.

 This course is the first part of an intensive study of human disease processes and disorders in the broad scope of clinical medicine.
 As the course progresses students will explore the epidemiology, etiology, pathophysiology, assessment, management and follow up of disease processes and disorders.
 The course will approach the condition from the perspective of history and physical examination, ordering and interpreting diagnostic studies, generation of a differential diagnoses and the development and implementation of treatment plans and prognosis.
 Preventative measures to assist in disease prevention will also be discussed.
 Content includes infectious diseases, dermatology, disorders of the head, eyes, ears, nose and throat, cardiopulmonary disorders and endocrinopathies.
-Presented by physicians from various practice specialties these lectures provide comprehensive instruction that enables the student to understand the nature and problems experienced by both ambulatory and hospitalized patients.
+Presented by physicians from various practice specialties, these lectures provide comprehensive instruction that enables the student to understand the nature and problems experienced by both ambulatory and hospitalized patients.
 The laboratory component of this course focuses on case-based learning.

 This course provides a foundation of clinical skills and diagnostic procedures that are commonly performed in patient care.
 Instruction for selected procedures and diagnostic tools will be presented to the student by various methods including theory discussion, rationale for procedure, identification of necessary equipment, principles of appropriate skill technique, demonstration of skill when applicable, skill practice time, identification of special clinical considerations and precautions, documentation aspects and recommended elements of patient education.
 Opportunities to observe certain procedures and diagnostic tools will be correlated when possible.
 Topics include methods of wound care and closure, burns, hyper/hypothermia, assessment of pulmonary function, arterial blood gases, ENT procedures, bioterrorism, and radiology.
 The laboratory component of this course will allow the student to practice the skills and procedures common to PA practice.

 This course presents a study of drugs and their interactions with and within living tissue.
 This course introduces the student to general drug classifications and medicinal agents most likely encountered in primary care settings and the pharmacological principles, dosing, patient education, pharmacodynamics, and therapeutic parameters and indications about commonly prescribed drugs.
-Areas covered include drug receptor theory, mechanisms of action, pharmacokinetics, pharmacodynamics, antimicrobial therapy, cardiovascular medications, and drugs affecting the autonomic nervous system, complementary medicines.
+Areas covered include drug receptor theory, mechanisms of action, pharmacokinetics, pharmacodynamics, antimicrobial therapy, cardiovascular medications, drugs affecting the autonomic nervous system, and complementary medicines.
 Each of these topics will be explored through lecture, class discussions and case presentations.

 Term 3